thu-tram/mangg-may-tinh/transport/cc-implementation.md

 In general, assuming no loss and no re-ordering, every time we receive an ack, the sliding window allows us to send one more packet, and the increased window allows us to send another packet.
 Because every ack leads to 2 packets being sent, we get the behavior where the window doubles every RTT.
 For example, within an RTT interval where we receive 16 acks, each ack triggers to packets being sent, for a total of 32 packets.
 Then, in the next RTT interval, those 32 packets will be acked, triggering 64 packets being sent.

 Eventually, after some time spent doubling the window every RTT (increasing the window by 1 for every ack), we'll encounter loss.
-This also means we've learned the maximum allowable ``safe'' rate for sending packets without encountering loss.
+This also means we've learned the maximum allowable "safe" rate for sending packets without encountering loss.
 We'll remember this rate in a new parameter called SSTHRESH (slow start threshold).
 Specifically, as soon as we encounter packet loss, we'll set SSTHRESH to half the window size.
 For example, if a window of 16 packets doesn't cause loss, but a window of 32 packets does cause loss, then we would set SSTHRESH to 16.

 <img width="700px" src="/assets/transport/3-072-ssthresh-ss.png">